HyperTesto/hypertesto.me/content/blog/2024/11/from-0-to-30k-ep1/index.en.md

 ---
-title: "From 0 to 30K - Network"
+title: "From 0 to 30K - The network"
 aliases:
 - /en/blog/2024/11/from-0-to-30k
 date: 2024-11-17T18:56:31+01:00